pulp-platform/pulpino/fpga/README.md

 Note that if `BOARD` is not set, it defaults to zedboard.

+Additionally, you have to tell the build system which Vivado version it should use via the `VIVADO_VERSION` variable in the format `yyyy.vv`, e.g., `2015.1`.
+If not set it will default to `2018.3`.

-This environment variable has to be set during compilation of all FPGA related components.
-If you accidentally forget to set the environment variable during part of the compilation process, you may end up with a mixed zedboard/zybo build which will not work correctly.
+These environment variables have to be set during compilation of all FPGA related components.
+If you accidentally forget to set an environment variable during part of the compilation process, you may end up with a mixed zedboard/zybo build which will not work correctly.